ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/validate-data-in-datasets.md

      [!code-csharp[VbRaddataEditing#17](../data-tools/codesnippet/CSharp/validate-data-in-datasets_5.cs)]  [!code-vb[VbRaddataEditing#17](../data-tools/codesnippet/VisualBasic/validate-data-in-datasets_5.vb)]

 ## <a name="access-the-original-version-of-a-datarow"></a>Access the original version of a DataRow
- When changes are made to data rows, the dataset retains both the original (<xref:System.Data.DataRowVersion>) and new (<xref:System.Data.DataRowVersion>) versions of the row.
+ When changes are made to data rows, the dataset retains both the original (<xref:System.Data.DataRowVersion.Original>) and new (<xref:System.Data.DataRowVersion.Current>) versions of the row.
 For example, before calling the `AcceptChanges` method, your application can access the different versions of a record (as defined in the <xref:System.Data.DataRowVersion> enumeration) and process the changes accordingly.

 > [!NOTE]
 >  Different versions of a row exist only after it has been edited and before it the `AcceptChanges` method has been called.
 After the `AcceptChanges` method has been called, the current and original versions are the same.